WEBSITE TERMS AND CONDITIONS

 The ultimate goal of Canadian Tire is to meet and surpass customer expectations while serving customers with disabilities.
 Comments on our services regarding how well those expectations are being met are welcome and appreciated.

 Feedback regarding the way Canadian Tire provides goods and services to people with disabilities can be made by completing the feedback form, sending an e-mail to the store (form and address details available through customer service desk) or by speaking directly with a manager on duty.
 All feedback will be directed to the store manager.
-We will make all reasonable efforts to address concerns or complaints immediately.
-Click here to obtain a copy of the AODA Customer Feedback Form.
+We will make all reasonable efforts to address concerns or complaints promptly.

 Availability of Accessible Customer Service Documents

-We shall, upon request, give a copy of this policy to any person.
+We will, upon request, provide documentation in an alternate format to any person.
 Requests for accessible customer service documents should be made to the store manager or supervisor on duty.
 If a person with a disability requests a copy of this policy, we will provide the policy, or the information contained within the policy, in a format which takes into account the person’s disability.